A-Nuru/Image-Classifier/README.md

 ## File Descriptions
 The files associated with this work include
-* The jupyter ipython notebook containing
+* The jupyter ipython notebook
 * The html file generated from the jupyter ipython notebook
+* The training python file and the predict python file with which this application can be run as a command line application
+## Results
+An application which outputs the name of a flower image fed into it is produces.
+Checkout the files [here.](https://github.com/A-Nuru/Image-Classifier)

+## Licensing, Authors, Acknowledgements